TimB25/TimB25/README.md

 - 👋 Hi, I’m @TimB25
-- 👀 I’m interested in Mincraft
+- 👀 I’m interested in Programming in general, but especialy in minecraft.
-- 🌱 I’m currently learning Python on shool
+- 🌱 I’m currently learning informatica on school
-- 💞️ I’m looking to collaborate on noting
+- 💞️ I’m curently working on a website.

 <!---